 Comparing Federal and Private Loans

 In determining which loan is best for your needs, it is important to research and compare loan interest rates and fees, repayment options, and eligibility requirements.
+Compare the Federal PLUS Loan and Private Education Loan with this helpful comparison chart.

 Private Student Loans